Long Short-Term Memory Network for Machine Learning

 Forget Gate

-are the weight matrices in the forget gate.
+Where formula and formula are the weight matrices in the forget gate.

-Since the weighted sum of the previous hidden state and the input vector is passed through the sigmoid activation function, our output will comprise a vector, whose elements are between 0 and 1.
-For this reason,
+Since the weighted sum of the previous hidden state and the input vector is passed through the sigmoid activation function, our output formula will comprise a vector, whose elements are between 0 and 1.
+For this reason, formulais called a selector vector, as the value of its elements will directly dictate what percentage of information to forget from the previous cell state.
+For instance, if formulaprimarily has values close to 1, most of the content of formula will be retained.
+On the other hand, if the selector vector has smaller values close to 0, most of the information will be forgotten.

-The symbol denotes Hadamard product, which is simply the element-wise product of two matrices of the same dimensions.
+The formula symbol denotes Hadamard product, which is simply the element-wise product of two matrices of the same dimensions.
 An example is outlined below:

-Suppose that and
+Suppose that formula andformula =formula

-Then
+Then formula

 To summarize, this gate allows the LSTM to forget irrelevant past information, such as old context that is no longer relevant to future decisions.
 By selectively forgetting old, irrelevant context, LSTMs can shift focus to what is most important—something critical in language, where meanings often change based on what comes later.